-Today, we’re sharing a diy bird’s nest idea that is so simple to make it can literally be customized and created in minutes!
+Today, we’re sharing a DIY bird’s nest idea that is so simple to make it can literally be created in just a few minutes!

-Now that we’ve settled on a color palette though, we’re looking forward to adding bits of Spring to the house that can be easily transitioned from one season to the next without a lot of fuss.
+We’re looking forward to adding bits of Spring around the house and choosing items that can be easily transitioned from one season to the next without a lot of fuss.

 DIY Bird’s Nest Supplies:

 - Small flower pots (we picked these up at Hobby Lobby)

 - Moss (we used green, but you could also use gray or brown)